learn-co-curriculum/sql-intro-introduction/README.md

 Just as humans have brains, and computers have hard drives that store information, most programs have a storage system that needs to be communicated with.
 How do we store and find stored data?
-In databases, and using SQL.
+In databases, and using _Structured Query Language _, or SQL.
+SQL.
 It can be used with a ton of different databases like MySQL, Postgres, etc. It powers the logic behind server-side frameworks.
-SQL has many variations, like SQLite, but the fundamentals stay the same.
+SQL has many variations, but for our lessons, we will be using [SQLite](https://www.sqlite.org/index.html).
+While there are some minor differences we'll note later on, the fundamentals stay the same.

 In the next several lessons, we're going to learn: